fnproject/tutorials/csharp/intro/README.md

 >cd dotnetfn
 >```

-The `fn init` command creates an simple function with a bit of boilerplate to get you started.
+The `fn init` command creates a simple function with a bit of boilerplate to get you started.
 The `--runtime` option is used to indicate that the function we're going to develop will be written in C# and will work on dotnet core 3.1, the default version as of this writing.